-R10.4 If the Chair of the Residences Committee rules that the warden acted correctly in reserving the House Committee resolution for final decision by the Residences Committee, then the House Committee must not act on that resolution.
+R10.3 If the Chair of the Residences Committee rules that the negative ruling by warden should not have reserved the House Committee Chair of Residences resolution for final decision by the Residences Committee Committee and if the warden accepts this ruling, then the House Committee may act on that resolution.
+The ruling of the Chair of the Residences Committee shall be deemed to be the final decision of the Residences Committee.
+If the warden does not accept this ruling, then he or she may ask the matter to be considered by the Residences Committee.
+If the warden asks that the matter be referred to the Residences Committee, then the House Committee may not act on the resolution.
+R10.4 If the Chair of the Residences Committee rules that the affirmative ruling by warden acted correctly in reserving the House Chair of Residences Committee resolution for final decision by the Committee Residences Committee, then the House Committee must not act on that resolution.
 If the head student accepts this ruling, then this shall be deemed to be the final decision of the Residences Committee.
-If the head student does not accept the ruling, then he or she must ask that the matter be considered by the Residences Committee. affirmative ruling by Chair of Residences Committee R10.5 If either the warden or the head student asks that the matter be considered further, then the Residences Committee shall, if at all possible, meet within 72 hours of the conclusion of the meeting between the Chair of the Residences Committee, the warden and the head student.
+If the head student does not accept the ruling, then he or she must ask that the matter be considered by the Residences Committee.
+R10.5 If either the warden or the head student asks that the request for further matter be considered further, then the Residences consideration Committee shall, if at all possible, meet within 72 hours of the conclusion of the meeting between the Chair of the Residences Committee, the warden and the head student.
 The Residences Committee shall at this meeting hear the views of the warden and of the head student.
-Up to two additional members of the House Committee may attend (and speak at) this meeting. request for further consideration R10.6 The Residences Committee shall, after hearing the views of the warden and of the members of the House Committee present, determine whether or not the House Committee may act upon the resolution under discussion.
-The decision of the Residences Committee shall be deemed to be final. final decision by Residences Committee R10.7 All decisions taken by the Chair of the Residences Committee in terms of R10.3 to R10.6 above must be reported to the Residences Committee for information. report to Residences Committee Admission and readmission to residences R11.1 Residence places are allocated for an academic year or the balance of an academic year.
-Acceptance of an offer of a place in residence by a student constitutes acceptance of the place for the full academic year or the balance of the academic year.
-Residence places include places in self-catering accommodation. period of admission to a residence R11.2 Acceptance of the offer of a place renders a student liable for the fee for the full year, including meal option charges if applicable.
-A rebate shall not be granted to a student who leaves residence before the end of the academic year except in the circumstances set out below. fee charges R11.3 A student who enters a residence after the start of the academic year shall be liable for charges on a pro-rata admission after start of academic year basis determined from time to time by the Residences R11.4 readmission
+Up to two additional members of the House Committee may attend (and speak at) this meeting.
+R10.6 The Residences Committee shall, after hearing the views final decision by of the warden and of the members of the House Residences Committee present, determine whether or not the House Committee Committee may act upon the resolution under discussion.
+The decision of the Residences Committee shall be deemed to be final R10.7 All decisions taken by the Chair of the Residences report to Residences Committee in terms of R10.3 to R10.6 above must be Committee reported to the Residences Committee for information.
+Admission and readmission to residences

+R11.1 Residence places are allocated for an academic year or the period of admission balance of an academic year.
+Acceptance of an offer of a to a residence place in residence by a student constitutes acceptance of the place for the full academic year or the balance of the academic year.
+Residence places include places in self- catering accommodation.
+R11.2 Acceptance of the offer of a place renders a student liable fee charges for the fee for the full year, including meal option charges if applicable.
+A rebate shall not be granted to a student who leaves residence before the end of the academic year except in the circumstances set out below.